Tecnológico de Pucallpa

 Tecnológico is a Peruvian football club, playing in the city of Pucallpa, Peru.

 History

-In the 2009 Copa Perú, the club classified to the National Stage, but was eliminated by León de Huánuco in the finals.
+In the 2009 Copa Perú, the club qualified to the National Stage, but was eliminated by León de Huánuco in the finals.

 In the 2010 Segunda División, the club was last place and was relegated to the Copa Perú.

 In the 2011 Copa Perú, the club was eliminated by Los Tigres in the Regional Stage.